 Why do we feel the need to decorate our homes?
 The use of an exotic paint shade, the creative upcycling of an antique chair and the choice of a black quartz kitchen countertop must be about expressing who you are as well as following interior trends.
-Textile historian Mary Schoeser says it’s all a matter of gossip and grooming
+As many of us have turned to redecorating our homes while stuck in isolation, we remember the advice given to us from textile historian Mary Schoeser, who says it’s all a matter of gossip and grooming

 Fashions come and go in interiors.
 However while interiors are full of objects, they differ from what we wear, eat or read in generally existing over a much longer period of time.
 Few are created ‘from scratch’ and even these seldom remain unchanged.
 Evolving with us, they are places of both privacy and sharing, solace and celebration.
 They offer a chronicle of our lives.

 The desire to decorate is found around the world and through time, as is the ability to take something intended for one purpose and use it for another.
 These human traits would have less value if we were unable to remember and share our inventiveness.
 This is, in part, what interiors do for us; they carry memories of our own activities, as well as the evidence of previous lives, both known to us and far distant and past.

 The furniture we live with varies from culture to culture, but in each instance it has changed little in the past 500 years.
 The basic ingredients of today’s interiors are recognisable by the 1550s.
 What has changed since then is the styling of interiors, but more in the matter of details than of function.
 The major changes occurred slowly – it was not until the late 17th century, for example, that seating developed fixed padding and upholstery.
 Fabric and blinds first supplemented and then began to replace wooden shutters only 150–200 years ago.